KSC – Life Support Facility

 Life Support Facility – Kennedy Space Center, Florida

-The Life Support Facility will serve as the operation center for the SCAPE procedures at the Kennedy Space Center.
-NASA’s Self Contained Atmospheric Protective Ensemble (SCAPE) suits will be processed in this new 22,000 square foot facility.
-The $5.7 million dollar building is constructed of concrete, tilt-wall panels and a structural steel frame.
-This building is uniquely equipped with a monorail system to move the SCAPE suits throughout the various areas to be washed, dried, inspected, repaired and stored.
-The project also includes site work, utilities, mechanical and electrical systems, as well as, photovoltaic lighting in the parking areas.
-Additionally, a “breathing air piping system” runs throughout the building.
-This project was completed May 2008.
+The Life Support Facility serves as the operation center for the SCAPE procedures at the Kennedy Space Center.
+NASA’s Self Contained Atmospheric Protective Ensemble (SCAPE) suits are processed in this 22,000 square foot facility.
+The $5.7 million dollar building was constructed of concrete, tilt-wall panels, and a structural steel frame.
+It was also uniquely equipped with a monorail system to move the SCAPE suits throughout the various areas to be washed, dried, inspected, repaired, and stored.
+The project included site work, utilities, mechanical and electrical systems, as well as photovoltaic lighting in the parking areas.
+Additionally, a “breathing air piping system” was installed throughout the building.
+The Life Support Facility was RUSH’s second project at the Kennedy Space Center to be designed and constructed to comply with the “U.S. Green Building Council’s” Leadership in Energy & Environmental Design (LEED®) Rating System, and the facility was approved for Silver Certification in early 2009.